hannutt/traffichelp/README.md

 the replace method is executed automatically in the forEach loop.
 Sample images of the information searched and received using the search criteria

-An example view where the user has searched for valid train passenger bulletins and the departure and arrival times and route of train 45 on 30.8.24
+An example view where the user has searched for valid train passenger bulletins and the departure and arrival times and route of train 45 on 22.3.25.
+The date is selected from the MUI DatePicker component and the train number is entered in the input field.

 ![alt text](src/images/dataoftrain-1.png)